-This guide is meant for people familiar with Google Log in who are trying to troubleshoot issues their users are seeing while using Single sign-on (SSO).
-If you're just getting started with Google and Clever, take a look at the article on Setting up Instant Log in with Google.
+This guide is meant for people familiar with Google Login who are trying to troubleshoot issues their users are seeing while using Single sign-on (SSO).
+If you're just getting started with Google and Clever, take a look at the article on Single Sign on (SSO) with Google.
 To identify issues in your Single sign-on Setup, view your Single sign-on (SSO) Event Logs.

 Normally, when a user clicks "Log in with Google," Clever will send the user to Google where they will enter their username and password.
 Clever never sees this username and password, but Google will redirect the user back to Clever with a token confirming the user logged in successfully.
 If it's the user's first time logging in to Clever with Google, they may have to also approve Clever as an app they want to use.
 Clever will then "match" the Google user with a user in Clever, and log them in to their app.